STRENGTH AND HONOR

 “Let’s just go home and talk,” the woman said.

-“Please,” she said, wearily, “you’re hurting me.”
+“Please,” she said, “you’re hurting me.”

-“Shut the fuck up,” said the bald-headed man.
+“Shut your mouth,” said the bald-headed man.

 Dusty and the bartender exchanged glances.